 D.L.
 Farmer (University of Saskatchewan) opens his review in Canadian Journal of History, 12/1972, Vol.7(3) that Edward is an enigma but that "with surgical skill Professor Barlow cuts through this confusion...He provides a consistent and coherent interpretation of the reign".
 The concluding remark, found so often with books in the English Monarchs series, is that the book will gain acceptance as the standard work on Edward the Confessor.

 The original Methuen hardback notes that this is the fourth book in the series (after William I, James I, and Henry VIII) confirming that the now deleted James I was in fact part of the series.
 Until 2011 when Sarah Foot’s ‘Æthelstan’ was released, this book on Edward remained the only English Monarchs biography of a Saxon king.
 It might reasonably be argued that forty years is too long to wait for another study of that period.

 Professor Barlow also wrote the biography of William II in this series and he would go on to write a further notable biography on Thomas Becket, published by Weidenfeld & Nicholson in 1982 which is still available in paperback.

-Fifty years after the publication of this book Yale will publish its successor, 'Edward the Confessor' by Professor Tom Licence.
-This new book, for release in August 2020, updates Frank Barlow's title.
-For the time being both books are included on the list of series titles, though the assumption that Barlow's book will be retired is inescapable.
+Fifty years after the publication of this book Yale published its successor, 'Edward the Confessor' by Professor Tom Licence.
+This new book released in August 2020, updates but does not replace Frank Barlow's title.
+For the time being both books are included on the list of series titles, the only monarch with dual authors simultaneously listed in the series.